mathworks-ref-arch/matlab-production-server-on-azure/README.md

 | [R2021b](releases/R2021b/README.md) | R2021b, R2021a, R2020b, R2020a, R2019b, R2019a |
 | [R2021a](releases/R2021a/README.md) | R2021a, R2020b, R2020a, R2019b, R2019a, R2018b |
 | [R2020b](releases/R2020b/README.md) | R2020b, R2020a, R2019b, R2019a, R2018b, R2018a |
+> **Note**: MathWorks provides templates for only the six most recent releases of MATLAB Production Server.
+Earlier templates are removed and are no longer supported.
 # Architecture and Resources
 Deploying this reference architecture will create several resources in your resource group.